patitsas/solar-eclipse-timelapse-aligner/README.md

 git clone https://github.com/hotdogee/solar-eclipse-timelapse-aligner.git
 # Change directory
 cd solar-eclipse-timelapse-aligner
-# Install required packages
+# Install required packages.
+If this command fails, open requirements.txt and install each one individually.
 pip install -r requirements.txt
 # Run the program, you should see a list of arguments and an error message for missing arguments: --input
 python eclipse-aligner.py
 # Print the full help message
 python eclipse-aligner.py -h
-# Examples of input
+# Optional: run these examples of input to confirm there are no errors (see below for information on workflow)
 python eclipse-aligner.py --input=example0/ --sun=example0/ring.jpg
 python eclipse-aligner.py --input=example1/ --sun_radius=110
 ```

-Common errors and what to do about them:
-1. Installing the requirements fails.
-Open requirements.txt and install each requirement individually.
-2. Sun radius is computed as 0 pixels.
-You have two options here: adjust the threshold for the sun, and/or calculate the radius yourself.
-It is probably easiest to do the latter.
-To calculate the radius, open up your example file in an image editor.
-Find the pixel coordinates of two ends of the diameter, and use them to calculate the diameter, and then radius.

 # High level workflow

+0. (Optional) Test the program with the provided examples.
+There are three sets of examples provided: example0, example1, and example2.
 1. (Optional) Test the program with the example images to learn what results you should expect.
 2. (Recommended) Pick a couple images (3 to 10) representative of the different stages of the eclipse, and process them with the program to quickly find a set of parameters that work well with all of the representative images.
 3. Use the same parameters found in step 2 to process the full image set, if the results are not perfect, use the images that had incorrect detection to fine tune the parameters.